 Julie has a Masters of Law with a major in health law.
 She is also a graduate of the Australian Institute of Company Directors.

-Julie has been recognised by her peers as ‘Lawyer of the Year’ by Best Lawyers in Australia (2021) in the area of Health and Aged Care Law in Brisbane.
-She has also been recognised by her peers as one of the Best Lawyers in Australia (2012 – 2022) in the areas of Retirement Villages and Senior Living Law and Health and Aged Care Law.
+Julie has been recognised by her peers as ‘Lawyer of the Year’ by Best Lawyers in Australia in the areas of Health and Aged Care Law (2021) and Retirement Villages and Senior Living Law (2023) in Brisbane.
+She has also been recognised by her peers as one of the Best Lawyers in Australia (2012 – 2023) in the areas of Retirement Villages and Senior Living Law and Health and Aged Care Law.